GulchGroup/schmobile/README.md

 # Schmobile
 ## A full front end ios html/css dev environment in 2 commands...
 3 if you count the clone

 Schmobile boilerplate is meant to be a starting point from which frontend developers can quickly get up and running.
+It's meant to serve as a starting point for html-based app dev tools like Cordova and React.

+If you see anything you think could be improved... just submit a PR.

 ### Installation
 ```